ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 It's a way to figure out to what extent you're being audio surveilled by your boss.

 And, apparently, your younger co workers of the opposite gender.
-# Part 2: Post Weber-Aufderhar, Pre Goodwin Inc -- Mid March to the start of May 2022
+# Part 2: Post Runolfsdottir Group, Pre Fay and Sons -- Mid March to the start of May 2022

 ### Goals

-1. You need to bring up making a "tiktok" just to try and give people you assumed were just federal investigators the feeling like all you wanted was to be a social media musician so they would fuck off and just let me play guitar covers and not act liek idiots at Goodwin Inc. Instead, I think this really made everyone act super idiotically at Goodwin Inc, considering the Razzlekhan thing.
-Some must've thought it "fit the content," others may have thought I was trying to "send a message", and well it'd be SO funny to bring up the fact that I'm pretty sure I covered 99 red ballons (nts: check tiktok stop being embarssed about it) -- I literally stopped because of hwo stupid Goodwin Inc's investigation got
+1. You need to bring up making a "tiktok" just to try and give people you assumed were just federal investigators the feeling like all you wanted was to be a social media musician so they would fuck off and just let me play guitar covers and not act liek idiots at Fay and Sons.
+Instead, I think this really made everyone act super idiotically at Fay and Sons, considering the Razzlekhan thing.
+Some must've thought it "fit the content," others may have thought I was trying to "send a message", and well it'd be SO funny to bring up the fact that I'm pretty sure I covered 99 red ballons (nts: check tiktok stop being embarssed about it) -- I literally stopped because of hwo stupid Fay and Sons's investigation got
 1. Talk about being depressed in the past, using therapy to not be as fucked up about it, but kind of lying about it to see if the government or whomever would try and use that against me (they did, they keep trying to, it's horrifying in it's implications)
 1. Talk about patching yourself up over the next few weeks, being vocal -- just in case anyone was listening -- about a lot of my problems as a way to also just self talk my way through my problems.
 If whomever was listening got "pissed off" at my insinuation that many of my issues are from how I was raised, in weird subtle ways, then that was a heavy indicator that if things continued then somehow someone else's career now may hinge on the fact that they believe my mother's perspective of my own childhood more than mine, which, I can understand for my family arguments, but even my own mother never risked her career or livelihood over validating her or my perspective, we just have sore feelings over it.
 Whcih is to say, I didn't care if anyone listened to my self talk, I was actually legit very depressed, but paging further reactions to it for sure, beign aware that I knew I was talking out loud about my personal problems, as well as with my therapist
-1. Dedicate some time to how you did indeed get to a better point by mid April, and made a plan to manage my debt + expenses against Goodwin Inc's upcoming employment should it hold.
+1. Dedicate some time to how you did indeed get to a better point by mid April, and made a plan to manage my debt + expenses against Fay and Sons's upcoming employment should it hold.
 I recognized needing an outside office as a way to just walk around, enjoy the neighborhood, and budgeted for that item at The Yard on Delancey, as a way to combat my depression.
 Despite the financial costs - 700 a month - I did this for my mental health but also in hoping anyone watching my behavior would see "wow, he's doing personal budgeting to help resolve the financial gap we caused due to the previous investigation, while reassessing what he wants in life to be more comfortable and spend more outdoor times and time around other human beings while working, maybe we should leave him alone."
 Alas
-1. Might wanna dedicate a whole chapter to your own depression, collision with suicidal thoughts, how you've learned to deal with them, how you've accepted other people handle them when made aware, and how you used all of this to feel out the situation: did the government and private actors that positioned themselves against me at Weber-Aufderhar not care about my mental health, and in fact, seek to take advantage of it should I make it seem more unstable on purpose than not?
+1. Might wanna dedicate a whole chapter to your own depression, collision with suicidal thoughts, how you've learned to deal with them, how you've accepted other people handle them when made aware, and how you used all of this to feel out the situation: did the government and private actors that positioned themselves against me at Runolfsdottir Group not care about my mental health, and in fact, seek to take advantage of it should I make it seem more unstable on purpose than not?
 I'll admit this was dishonest to my therapist, but, it was a special situation

 ### Outline